 Fair-skinned children are most sensitive to sunburn, because their skin doesn’t have as much melanin as dark-skinned children.
 But darker-skinned children can also burn.

-As the sunburn heals, the blisters can burst and the skin will become itchy and start to peel.
+As the sunburn heals, the blisters burst and the skin gets dry and itchy and starts to peel.
 Most reactions to sunburn start several hours after the skin is exposed to too much sun.
-They’re at their worst around 24 hours later.
+They’re at their worst around 24-48 hours later.

-When to see your doctor
+When to see your doctor about sunburn

 Take your sunburned child to the doctor if: